The 2-Minute Solution for Your Stress (3:19)

 2. Synchronize Your Biorhythm

-You have to get your body into a certain routine in order to have strong immunity; what you do during the day greatly impacts what happens when you go to sleep at night.
-If you sit all day and get little to no movement it will probably prevent you from being able to sleep at night.
+You have to get your body into a certain routine in order to have strong immunity.
+What you do during the day greatly impacts what happens when you go to sleep at night.
+If you sit all day and get little to no movement, it can prevent you from being able to sleep at night.
 Then you can get caught in a vicious cycle of being tired the next day, having low energy, and feeling unmotivated to accomplish daily tasks.
 There are a few steps you can take every day to keep your biorhythm properly synced:

 Stand up for a few minutes each hour, which will keep your muscle tone intact and get your blood flowing.